addcarwidgets logoAdd Car Widgets

 Audi's current infotainment platform is MIB3 (Modular Infotainment Toolkit 3), which underpins the 2022+ Q5, 2024+ A4/A5, the e-tron family, and the entire Q4 e-tron range.
 MIB3 supports over-the-air updates for some software components, but the CarPlay subsystem in particular still relies on dealer-side SVM (Software Version Management) pushes for major fixes.

-Neither of these auto-pushes.
+These CarPlay firmware fixes don't auto-push.
 You have to ask the dealer service department to run an SVM check during any service visit.
 They'll plug into the OBD-II port, query the MIB3 SVM list, and apply any outstanding pushes — typically 30-45 minutes, usually free if the car is under warranty.
+Ask the advisor directly whether there's an outstanding CarPlay- or Bluetooth-related update logged against your VIN, and to note which version they applied so you have a record if the problem returns.

 When to stop troubleshooting and call the dealer

 Run the iPhone-side and MMI-side fixes first.
-If after a clean re-pair, an iOS 26.2 update, and a Reset Network Settings the CarPlay handshake still fails on a MIB3 Audi, the next step is the dealer SVM check — and 80% of the time it's the fix.
-If the dealer says the SVM list is current and CarPlay is still broken, the underlying issue is usually a failed USB controller (a $400-600 part on the B9 A4) or a Bluetooth radio module fault (less common, mostly seen on early 2020 A4s).
+If after a clean re-pair, an iOS update, and a Reset Network Settings the CarPlay handshake still fails on a MIB3 Audi, the next step is the dealer SVM check — in my experience that clears most of the cases that get this far.
+If the dealer says the SVM list is current and CarPlay is still broken, the underlying issue is usually a failed USB controller or a Bluetooth radio module fault (less common, mostly seen on early 2020 A4s).
+Ask the dealer for a written parts-and-labor quote before authorizing any hardware replacement.

 And if you're running through this whole flow because lyrics, weather, or widget tiles look broken on the MMI screen, the issue is probably iOS-side rather than Audi-side — start with the Apple CarPlay troubleshooting flowchart instead.
 CarPlay widgets in particular have their own iOS 26 quirks that have nothing to do with the car.